PGL50/stock-analysis/README.md

 ### If the original code works but is not giving correct output, the problems can be propagated every time the code is reused.
 If someone is not familiar with the original code it may be hard to refactor it and take a long time.

 ### So for this Module 2 and Challenge, I found the refactoring really informative.
 The Module tutorials really helped to see how the code evolved and changed when a new feature was needed.
 If something didn't work I could return to code that did and start again.
+The use or arrays to store the final numbers resulted in more faster code.

 ### Some of the difficulty with refactoring using starter code for Challenge 2 was changing to arrays.
 I think from the perfomance times it sped up the run time but took a bit of trial and error to get it right.
 So extra time to add new code and features was needed.